-During his time as a public defender, Professor Forman became frustrated with the lack of education and job training opportunities for his clients.
-So in 1997, along with David Domenici, he started the Maya Angelou Public Charter School, an alternative school for school dropouts and youth who had previously been arrested.
+Professor Forman loved being a public defender, but he quickly became frustrated with the lack of education and job training opportunities for his clients.
+So in 1997, along with David Domenici, he started the Maya Angelou Public Charter School, an alternative school for dropouts and youth who had previously been arrested.
 A decade later, in 2007, Maya Angelou School expanded and agreed to run the school inside D.C.’s juvenile prison.
 That school, which had long been an abysmal failure, has been transformed under the leadership of the Maya Angelou staff; the court monitor overseeing D.C.’s juvenile system called the turnaround “extraordinary.”

 Locking Up Our OwnCrime and Punishment in Black America

 In recent years, America’s criminal justice system has become the subject of an increasingly urgent debate.
 Critics have assailed the rise of mass incarceration, emphasizing its disproportionate impact on people of color.
 As James Forman, Jr., points out, however, the war on crime that began in the 1970s was supported by many African American leaders in the nation’s urban centers.
 In Locking Up Our Own, he seeks to understand why.